trinodb/trino.io/development/process.md

        ready for the code to be reviewed again.
     3. Go to step 5.

-7. Maintainer merges the pull request after final changes are accepted.
+8. Maintainer merges the pull request after final changes are accepted.
+    * In the event that the maintainer team is divided on whether a particular contribution should be merged, final say will defer to the [BDFLs](/development/roles.html) of the project.

 </div>
 </div>